AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 To bind the crosshair to an axis of your choice, specify the index of the axis by using the {api:anychart.core.ui.CrosshairLabel#axisIndex}axisIndex(){api} method.
 Combine it with {api:anychart.core.ui.Crosshair#xLabel}xLabel(){api} or {api:anychart.core.ui.Crosshair#yLabel}yLabel(){api}.

-In the sample below there are two Y-axes, and the Y-label of the crosshair is bound to the second one, which is on the left:
+In this sample there are two Y-axes, and the Y-label of the crosshair is bound to the second one, which is on the left:

 ```
 /* bind the y-label of the crosshair